clackups/chahor_rotary_keyboard/README.md

 pressing one of the text entry keys, the required symbol is sent to the computer.

+A small OLED screen shows the current letter or symbol that is ready to send to the computer.

 The keyboard has currently 4 symbol layers: